carkopf/philtechtalks/content/upcoming/guido.md

 #### About [Guido](https://sites.google.com/view/guidoloehr/home)
 Guido is Assistant Professor (TT) of Logic and AI at Vrije Universiteit Amsterdam.
 He received his (joint) PhD in philosophy (2020) from Ruhr University Bochum and École Normale Supérieure, Paris (Institut Jean Nicod).
 He works on the philosophy of language, the philosophy of psychology, and the philosophy of AI.

+#### Time change!

+This talk is scheduled for 11:00 CET, rather than the usual 10:00 CET.